NadineAstakhova/SystemOfIndividualWorks/README.md

+# System Of Individual Works.
+Web Application based on Yii2

-Web application based on the MVC-model using the PHP-framework Yii2.
+<p>Web application based on the MVC-model using the PHP-framework Yii2.
 Besides using JS, HTML5, CSS3 and Bootstrap.

 <p>This web application works with database (MySQL).